ganimaltiok/mstr_magde_ws/README.md

 - `viz_keys`: Maps logical info types (e.g. `summary`, `detail`) to dossier visualization keys.
 Only non-null entries are cached.
 - `filters`: Dictionary of filter keys.
 Specify `agency_name` when the dossier requires an agency selection.
 - `cache_policy`: Either `none` (always live) or `daily` (cacheable).
+- `postgres_table`: Optional `schema.table` identifier; when present the report pulls data from Postgres instead of MicroStrategy.

 The admin UI at `/admin/edit` lets you edit these values, view the latest cache metadata, and trigger manual refreshes.